What is the SAT?

 Can I skip the writing sections, as NCAA doesn’t require it?

 If universities that interest you don’t require the writing section, which includes two multiple choice grammar sections and one essay, then you don’t have to study for it.
 But on test day, you can’t skip the writing sections, so you might as well do your best on it, even if you didn’t study for it.

 Does Your Score Booster do online SAT tutoring?

 In addition to in-person tutoring, I tutor students via the Internet anywhere in the world using GoToMeeting.
 Though rates for tutors with our experience might be $300 per hour to $500 per hour in New York, we’re based in Vancouver and charge far less.
 Online SAT tutoring is a good option if you don’t live in the Vancouver area.
 Please contact me using the form below.

 We cannot schedule sessions until after we have a score from an actual SAT or a diagnostic SAT.
 Contact us to take a diagnostic test.
 Once we have a score, we can arrange lessons, preferably the sames days and times each week.
 Student-athletes or others with busy schedules may schedule days and times that vary, but you must reserve lessons two weeks in advance.

 How do I cancel or change a session?

 We encourage students to take relaxing vacations; it recharges them.
 If you have an upcoming vacation, please fill out an online form here or find the form under the “Students” tab. .

 I have a learning disability.
 Do I get extra time?

-So how do I get started with tutoring?
+So how do I get started with tutoring or classes?